mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - As edtech crowds up, Campuswire bets big on real-time learning
+  - Facebook extends its temporary ban on political ads for another month
      <hr/>

-      - *Campuswire was in a fortuitous spot when colleges and universities across the world shut down on short notice because of the threat of coronavirus.
-Founded by Tade Oyerinde in 2018, Campuswire is a virtual solution for any teacher who wants to digitize their …*
+      - *The election is settled, but the nation is far from it.
+Before Election Day in the U.S., Facebook hit pause on all political and social issue ads.
+At the time, the company made it clear that the precautionary measure designed to turn off one potential faucet …*

-  - TikTok test lets users fundraise for charity from their profile
+  - Europe puts out advice on fixing international data transfers that's cold comfort for Facebook
       <hr/>

-      - *TikTok is testing a new feature that allows users to raise funds for causes and charities they care about directly from their TikTok profiles.
-Those who are in the test group will find a new option when they click “Edit Profile” directing them to choose a non…*
+      - *Following the landmark CJEU ‘Schrems II’ ruling in July, which invalidated the four-year-old EU-US Privacy Shield, European data protection regulators have today published 38-pages of guidance for businesses stuck trying to navigate the uncertainty around how…*

-  - Square and PayPal earnings bring good (and bad) news for fintech startups
+  - Amazon's new 'Care Hub' lets Alexa owners keep tabs on aging family members
       <hr/>

-      - *Earnings season is racing past us, with the big ride-hailing companies’ numbers in, all of the Big Five having wrapped their reporting and lots of SaaS numbers in the market.
-But amidst all the noise, The Exchange has kept an eye on two companies in particula…*
+      - *Amazon today announced a set of new features aimed at making its Alexa devices more useful to aging adults.
+With the launch of “Care Hub,” an added option in the Alexa mobile app, family members can keep an eye on older parents and loved ones, with their perm…*

-  - Honda to mass-produce Level 3 autonomous cars by March
+  - Only 72 hours left until early-bird savings end for TC Sessions: Space 2020
       <hr/>

-      - *Honda claims it will be the first automaker to mass-produce vehicles with autonomous capabilities that meet SAE Level 3 standards, with plans to begin producing and selling a version of its Honda Legend luxury sedan with fully approved automated driving equip…*
+      - *We’re just about a month away from TC Sessions: Space 2020, a two-day conference dedicated to bold visionaries with the passion, audacity and technical skills to chart a new course in space.
+Fun fact: a bold visionary likes a good deal as much as the next one…*

-  - Fishtown Analytics raises $29.5M Series B for its data engineering platform
+  - As edtech crowds up, Campuswire bets big on real-time learning
       <hr/>

-       - *Fishtown Analytics, the Philadelphia-based company behind the dbt open-source data engineering tool, today announced that it has raised a $29.5 million Series B round led by Sequoia Captial, with participation from previous investors Andreessen Horowitz and A…*
+       - *Campuswire was in a fortuitous spot when colleges and universities across the world shut down on short notice because of the threat of coronavirus.
+Founded by Tade Oyerinde in 2018, Campuswire is a virtual solution for any teacher who wants to digitize their …*